navid-ka/navid-ka/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on some websites.
-- 🌱 I’m currently learning React, Django, JavaScript
-- 📫 How to reach me: navidkeyani in gmail.com
+- 📫 How to reach me: navidkeyani in gmail.com.
-- ⚡ Fun fact: Proud father.

 ### Connect with me: